 In May 2016 we were also delighted to learn of the release of Robbie Greig’s album, largely recorded in St Vincent’s in December 2015.
 This is available from https://robbiegreigandfriends.bandcamp.com

 Lizabett Russo’s album The Burning Mountain was launched with a concert on 10th December 2016.
 Kate and Raphael’s launch on 17th June 2017.

 Since 2015 St Vincent’s is proud to have been Edinburgh Fringe Venue number 197.

-In 2017 our own Fringe programme includes Choral Evensong services – on Saturday afternoons on 5th, 12th and 19th August 2017 – with invited choirs and detailed in the Fringe Book.
-There is a video recording of two of last year’s services on this website ‘Videos: Church Services’.
+In 2018 our own Fringe will include, for the first time, our Sacred Arts Festival.
+Also our Choral Evensong services – on Saturday afternoons on 4th, 11th and 18th August 2018 – with invited choirs and detailed in the Fringe Book.
+There is a video recording of two of the 2016 services on this website ‘Videos: Church Services’.